GBI: Deputies kill man who fired at them during standoff - NewsBreak

 GBI: Deputies kill man who fired at them during standoff

+DALTON, Ga.
+(AP) — Investigators say sheriff’s deputies killed an armed man who fired at authorities during a standoff in northwest Georgia.
+The Georgia Bureau of Investigation says the shooting happened late Monday night in the unincorporated community of Rocky Face, near Dalton.
+At some point during negotiations with the man, authorities say the suspect began firing at deputies.
+That prompted deputies to return fire, killing him.
+The man's name has not been released.
 According to the Atlanta Journal-Constitution, the incident is the 60th officer-involved shooting the GBI has been asked to investigate this year.
-That matches the pace of law enforcement shootings from 2020 in Georgia.
+That matches the pace of law enforcement shootings from 2020 in Georgia.www.wcn247.com

 Comments / 0